Variables & Types

 Primitive Types

-Soli provides five primitive types:
+Soli provides six primitive types:

 Constants